-- Merritt is features in the book ‘Good Night Stories For Rebel Girls’.
+- Merritt is featured in the book ‘Good Night Stories For Rebel Girls’.
 Read along with her on Facebook.

-- It makes Merritt’s’ day to see photos of little girls dressing up in a lab coat and a tutu
+- It makes Merritt’s’ day to see photos of little girls dressing up in a lab coat and tutu.

 - Her robot partner is known as "Baryshnibot", who is actually a Universal collaborative robot or UR cobot for short!

-This news story was suggested by Zoe, Education Manager.
+This news story was suggested by Zoe, IET Education Manager.

 What more can be done in the fight against digital poverty?